dashpay/FAQs/Platform/platform-activation-hpmn-faq.md

 **Summary**:

-Keep collateral at 1K, set a hard cap on the number of Platform nodes, remove Platform nodes from receiving Core block rewards, and require proof of ownership of some number of non-Platform nodes to ensure decentralization.
+* Keep collateral at 1K.
+* Set a hard cap on the number of Platform nodes.
+* Remove Platform nodes from receiving Core block rewards.
+* Require proof of ownership of some number of non-Platform nodes to ensure decentralization.

 **DCG Thoughts and Review**: